mgrimace/Homelab/README.md

 ### Primary goal

-Create a small, low-power, always on Plex server, which will use the *arr suite to automate obtaining and organizing media, alongside Overseerr as a front-end to handle requests for media from the family.
+Create a small, low-power, always-on Plex server, which will use the *arr suite to automate obtaining and organizing media, alongside Overseerr as a front-end to handle requests for media from the family.

 ### Secondary goals